-This manifold design capitalizes on the use of our Ant Farm Technique integrating multiple styles of LHD Series valves (plug-in and face mount) in order to accommodate a system's specific space constraints and flow schematic requirements.
+This manifold design capitalizes on the use of our Ant Farm Technique integrating multiple styles of HDI Platform valves (plug-in and face mount) in order to accommodate specific space constraints and flow schematic requirements of a system.
 The intricate flow paths that complete the internal circuit are showcased in the image on the right, where the bond plate has been partially cut away.

-This manifold design exemplifies a higher degree of capability using our Ant Farm Technique together with several LHD Series solenoid valves and other critical components (pressure transducer and regulator).
+This manifold design exemplifies a higher degree of capability using our Ant Farm Technique together with several HDI Platform solenoid valves and other critical components (pressure transducer and regulator).

-This complex manifold design demonstrates taking a modular approach while also employing our Ant Farm Technique.
+This complex manifold design takes a modular approach while also employing our Ant Farm Technique.
 Four valve modules are mounted onto a distribution plate and o-rings with integrated screens are used to ensure a proper seal between the different manifold sections.

 Combination manifolds are used to incorporate discrete components into a single unit.
-The Lee LPV Series pumps have a large machined port head.
-Customization of this port head can incorporate solenoid valves, connections and sensors into a single package.
+The Lee variable volume pumps have a port head that can be customized to incorporate solenoid valves, connections and sensors into a single package.
 This technique reduces the number of connections, the need for a second manifold and the overall package size.
 Combining several discrete components into a single one also reduces assembly time during instrument production.

-This manifold design demonstrates another level of capability where LHD Series solenoid valves can be integrated into an LPV Series pump with a custom port head.
+This manifold design demonstrates another level of capability where HDI Platform solenoid valves can be integrated into an LPV Series pump with a custom port head.

 The image above illustrates the use of our VHS Series solenoid valves in a custom manifold design.